-Following the acquisition of the shares of the family-owned company, an activity must be maintained during a period of three years.
+Following the acquisition of the shares of the family-owned company by gift or upon death, an activity must be maintained during a period of three years.
 This does not mean that the company cannot be sold during this three-year period.
 As long as an activity is continued (even by a third person), no harm is done.
 Note that a capital decrease performed during the period of three years will trigger normal gift tax (3% or 7%) or inheritance tax (up to 27% or up to 65%).

 Please note that no gift tax on the donation of shares in a company is due when performing the donation in front of a foreign (e.g., Dutch) notary.
-The only risk that has to be taken into account is the fact that the donation would still be subject to inheritance tax if the donor were to die within a "suspicious" period of three years following the date of the gift.
-Given that the risk of a death within three years could in most cases easily be covered with a life insurance policy, it is common to have such donations passed before a foreign notary.
-The transfer, however, of family-owned businesses and companies is subject to a seven-year "suspicious period," which makes it a lot more expensive to cover the risk with a life insurance policy.
+The risk that has to be taken into account is the fact that the donation would still be subject to inheritance tax if the donor were to die within a "suspicious" period of seven years following the date of the gift.